newt-foundation/newton-m-extension/README.md

 ## Overview

 NewtonMExtension extends the `MExtension` base contract and adds Newton Policy protection through the `NewtonProtected` mixin.
+This implementation demonstrates the **proxy pattern** for integrating Newton Policy attestation validation - one of two primary integration approaches available to developers.

 When policy protection is enabled, all protected functions can only be called through the `MExtensionProtectedProxy`, which validates Newton Policy attestations before executing operations.
+The integration pattern follows a similar approach to [Chainlink oracle integrations](https://docs.chain.link/data-feeds/using-data-feeds), where contracts extend from a base client class (`NewtonPolicyClient`) that provides attestation validation helpers.

 ### Key Features

-- **Newton Policy Protection**: All critical token operations require valid policy attestations
+- **Newton Policy Protection**: All critical token operations require valid policy attestations containing the exact intent with expiration
 - **Non-Rebasing Token**: Wraps `$M` into a stable, non-rebasing ERC-20 token
 - **Upgradeable**: Deployed behind transparent upgradeable proxies
 - **SwapFacility Integration**: Works with the M Extension framework's SwapFacility for wrapping/unwrapping
+- **Flexible Integration**: Demonstrates proxy pattern; direct inheritance pattern also supported

 ---